TankEngine-ish/property_management_system_full_stack_app/README.md

 ![alt text](assets/312321321.png)

-The above screenshot is a random address with random people added.
+The above screenshot is a random address with random people.

 # Brief Demo